Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Introduction

+However, those attacks were naive in that they did not explicitly try to evade the data sanitization defenses.
+This is typical in the literature: attackers might be optimized to act within an attack budget \citep{mei2015teaching} and to only add points that belong to the input domain (e.g., word counts in a document should be integer-valued \citep{nelson2008exploiting, newell2014practicality}, but not to evade defenses.
+Previous work has suggested that attacks optimized for evading data sanitization can in fact evade some types of defenses \citep{steinhardt2017certified}, whereas attacks that are not optimized can be easily detected as anomalies \citep{frederickson2018attack}.
+This leads to the question of whether data sanitization defenses are vulnerable to attackers who explicitly try to evade anomaly detection.

-In this paper, we answer those questions in the affirmative.
-Our key contribution is to develop three new data poisoning attacks that can simultaneously evade a broad range of data sanitization defenses, including commonly-used anomaly detectors based on nearest neighbors, training loss, singular-value decomposition, and the distance to class centroids.
+In this paper, we answer this question in the affirmative.
+We develop three data poisoning attacks that can simultaneously evade a broad range of common data sanitization defenses, including anomaly detectors based on nearest neighbors, training loss, singular-value decomposition, and the distance to class centroids.
 Our attacks are also able to deal with integer constraints on the input, which naturally arise in domains like natural language.
 For example, our attacks on a linear support vector machine increase test error on the Enron spam detection dataset from $3\%$ to $24\%$ and on the IMDB sentiment classification dataset from $12\%$ to $29\%$ by adding just $3\%$ poisoned data, even in the presence of these data sanitization defenses.

-How do our attacks evade data sanitization defenses?
-Roughly speaking, the defenses we consider fall into two groups, which we handle separately.
-The first group of defenses uses anomaly detectors that are highly sensitive to the presence of just a few points: for instance, an anomaly detector that throws out points that are far away from their nearest neighbors will not recognize a particular point as anomalous if it is surrounded by a few other points, even if that small group of points is far from the rest of the data.
-Intuitively, such anomaly detectors tend to `overfit' the training data.
-The second group of defenses uses anomaly detectors that are less sensitive; these detectors tend to be highly parametric, and tend to `underfit' the training data.
-For example, consider an anomaly detector that throws away all points beyond a certain distance from the centroid of the data; whether this detector considers a given point as anomalous or not does not depend too much on the addition or removal of a few points from the data, as long as the data centroid does not change significantly.
+We adopt two strategies to evade data sanitization defenses.
+The first strategy is targeted at defenses which use anomaly detectors that are highly sensitive to the presence of just a few points: e.g., an anomaly detector that filters out points which are far from their nearest neighbors will not recognize a point as anomalous if it is surrounded by a few other points, even if those points is far from the rest of the data.
+Intuitively, such detectors tend to `overfit' the training data.
+To evade these defenses, our attacks \emph{concentrate} poisoned points in just a few distinct locations (\refsec{attack}).
+For example, poisoned data placed in a tight cluster will evade the nearest-neighbor-based anomaly detector that throws out points far away from other points.
+We show theoretically that we can concentrate all of the attack mass on just a few distinct points (e.g., only 2 points for 2-class support vector machines (SVMs) and logistic regression models) without any loss in attack effectiveness.